nslackfanshawe/sw-trilogy-debate/README.md

 ## Team Members
 - Nicholas Slack – Arguing for the Original Trilogy
-- Gavin <!--Just realized idk your last name sorry about that--> – Arguing for the Prequel Trilogy
+- Gavyn Karl – Arguing for the Prequel Trilogy

 ## Branch Structure